limikael/mikrokat/README.md

 - Developers must learn platform-specific APIs and deploy flows.
 - Applications must be restructured or rewritten to match the target platform.
-- Shared functionality like database access, AI integration, and HTTP fetch proxies must be re-implemented or manually adapted for each target.
 - Service binding declarations are not standardized, making multi-platform development cumbersome and error-prone.
 - There is no unified way to run and test the app locally in a way that mirrors edge deployment behavior.